 The force acting on the electron in the Y direction.
 The term ay shows the acceleration of electrons in the y direction.

 The initial velocity of the electron enters into the deflection plate is equal to zero, and the equation gives the displacement of an electron in the Y direction at any time t

 The velocity in the Y direction is constant, and the displacement in the Y direction is given as

 Substituting the value of t in the displacement equation y gives

 The above equation represents parabola.The slope at any point is given as

 By substituting the x = ld, we get the value of tanθ.

-After passing through the deflection plate, the electrons move into the straight line.This straight line is the tangent to the parabola at x = ld and intersect the X-axis at point O’.The location of the point is given by the equation
+After passing through the deflection plate, the electrons move into the straight line.This straight line is the tangent to the parabola at x = ld and intersect the X-axis at point O’.The equation gives the location of the point

 From the above equation, we can conclude that the deflection of the electron is directly proportional to the deflecting voltage.

 What is Ea? it is not defined in the chart unless it is supposed to be E0 and it is just a typo.